The Tribe of Mic-O-Say

 The air of mystery, the pageantry of ceremony the color and trappings of Native American attire and material culture, provide an unmatched setting for increased self-esteem developed by succeeding at difficult tasks and recognition gained through growth in responsibility.

-Tribesmen who have embraced the principles of Mic-O-Say will find their lives enriched by a vision raised to higher sights, see there performance increased beyond previous limitations, and will develop lifelong friendships.
+Tribesmen who have embraced the principles of Mic-O-Say will find their lives enriched by a vision raised to higher sights, see their performance increased beyond previous limitations, and will develop lifelong friendships.
 They will stand tall within their communities as examples of unselfish service and of willing leadership.

 The purpose of the Order of the Arrow, Scouting’s National Honor Society, is fourfold: